Skip to main content

 What is m?

 In an HNSW index, m refers to the number of edges each node maintains in the graph.
-In practical terms:

 • Higher m usually improves recall by increasing graph connectivity